Shofuso Japanese House and Garden

-Shofuso (Pine Breeze Villa), (松風荘) also known as Japanese House and Garden, is a 17th century-style Japanese house and garden exhibited originally in New York in 1954, designed by the famed modernist Japanese architect Junzō Yoshimura.
-It is since 1958 located in Philadelphia's West Fairmount Park on the site of the Centennial Exposition of 1876.
+Shofuso (松風荘), also known as Japanese House and Garden, is a 17th century-style Japanese house and garden in Philadelphia, Pennsylvania, United States.
+It was originally exhibited at the Museum of Modern Art (MoMA) in New York in 1954, designed by the famed modernist Japanese architect Junzō Yoshimura.
+In 1958 it was relocated to Philadelphia's West Fairmount Park on the site of the Centennial Exposition of 1876.
 Shofuso is a nonprofit historic site with over 30,000 visitors each year and is open to the public for visitation and group tours.

 Shofuso was built in 1953 as a gift from Japan to American citizens, to symbolize post-war peace and friendship between the two countries.
-The building was constructed using traditional Japanese techniques and materials imported from Japan, and was originally exhibited in the courtyard of the Museum of Modern Art (MoMA) in New York.
+The building was constructed using traditional Japanese techniques and materials imported from Japan, and was originally exhibited in the courtyard of MoMA.
 After two years, it was relocated to Philadelphia and reconstructed in 1958.
 In 1976, a major restoration was conducted by a cadre of Japanese artisans in preparation for the American Bicentennial celebration.
 In 2007, contemporary Nihonga artist Hiroshi Senju created and donated an interior installation of twenty waterfall murals.

-Shofuso is owned by the city of Philadelphia and is administered, maintained, preserved, and operated by the Japan America Society of Greater Philadelphia, a private nonprofit.
+Shofuso is owned by the government of Philadelphia and is administered, maintained, preserved, and operated by the Japan America Society of Greater Philadelphia, a private nonprofit.